LittleMan360/Group6-Ent-app-dev/README.md

 The system will be based on this structured architecture

-User Interface Layer - The project is created by IntelliJ IDEA with Thymeleaf template engine, for developing a clean and responsive design
+User Interface Layer - Spring Boot with the Thymeleaf template engine. for developing a clean and responsive design.
+Also, the JavaScript library React could be included when working with the User Interface layer.

 Business Logic Layer - Involving Java Service Classes for dealing with validation, managing calculations, organizing workflows